A Tidy Framework and Infrastructure to Systematically Assemble Spatio-temporal Indexes from Multivariate Data: Tidy framework

 Examples of using a pipeline approach for data analysis can be traced back to the interactive graphics literature, including A. Buja et al. (1988); Sutherland et al. (2000); Wickham et al. (2009); Xie, Hofmann, and Cheng (2014).
 Wickham et al. (2009) argue that whether made explicit or not, a pipeline has to be presented in every graphics program, and making them explicit is beneficial for understanding the implementation and comparing between different graphic systems.
 While this comment is made in the context of interactive graphics programs, it is also applicable generally to any data analysis workflow.
 More recently, the tidyverse suite (Wickham et al. 2019) takes the pipeline approach for general-purpose data wrangling and has gained popularity within the R community.
 The pipeline-style code can be directly read as a series of operations applied successively on tidy data objects, offering a method to document the data wrangling process with all the computational details for reproducibility.

-Since the success of tidyverse, more packages have been developed to analyze data using the tidy framework for domains specific applications, a noticeable example of which is \texttt{tidymodels} for building machine learning models (Kuhn and Wickham 2020).
+Since the success of tidyverse, more packages have been developed to analyze data using the tidy framework for domain-specific applications, a noticeable example of which is \texttt{tidymodels} for building machine learning models (Kuhn and Silge 2022).
 To create a tidy workflow tailored to a specific domain, developers first need to identify the fundamental building blocks to create a workflow.
 These components are then implemented as modules, which can be combined to form the pipeline.
-For example, in supervised machine learning models, steps such as data splitting, model training, and model evaluation are commonly used in most workflow.
-In the \texttt{tidymodels}, these steps are correspondingly implemented as package \texttt{rsample}, \texttt{parsnip}, and \texttt{yardstick}, agnostic to the specific model chosen.
+For example, in supervised machine learning models, steps such as data splitting, model training, and model evaluation are commonly used in most workflows.
+In the \texttt{tidymodels}, these steps are correspondingly implemented as packages \texttt{rsample}, \texttt{parsnip}, and \texttt{yardstick}, agnostic to the specific model chosen.
 The uniform interface in tidymodels frees analysts from recalling model-specific syntax for performing the same operation across different models, increasing the efficiency to work with different models simultaneously.

 For constructing indexes, the pipeline approach adopts explicit and standalone modules that can be assembled in different ways.
 Index developers can choose the appropriate modules and arrange them accordingly to generate the data pipeline that is needed for their purpose.
 The pipeline approach provides many advantages: